-- a.
-National Standards - Landscape must be installed in accordance with the latest edition of the American Standard for Nursery Stock published by American Hort. - b.
-Installation Prior to Occupancy - All landscape required by this Ordinance must be installed prior to the issuance of a Certificate of Occupancy by the Building Official. - ii.
-If seasonal or abnormally inclement weather conditions preclude complete installation, the Building Official may grant a Certificate of

-- Occupancy if the applicant provides a bond or other security equal in value the remaining work to be completed as estimated by an accredited landscape professional. - iii.
+a.
+National Standards

+- i.
+Vegetation and other horticultural materials must be installed in accordance with the latest edition of the American Standard for Nursery Stock published by American Hort. - b.
+Installation Prior to Occupancy - i.
+Landscaping required by this Ordinance must be completed prior to the issuance of a Certificate of Occupancy by the Building Official. - ii.
+If seasonal or abnormally inclement weather conditions preclude complete installation, the Building Official may grant a Certificate of Occupancy if the applicant provides a bond or other security equal in value the remaining work to be completed as estimated by an accredited landscape professional.

+iii.
 Complete installation is required within nine(9) months of the issuance of the Certificate of Occupancy or the bond will be forfeited.